akpoff/lpf_gs/README.md

 Lastly, to print to text files see the documentation for a2ps(1) or enscript(1).

-DIAGNOSTICS
+# DIAGNOSTICS

 lpf_gs depends on Ghostscript (gs(1)) to work. lpf_gs will fail if Ghostscript cannot be found.

-lpf_gs will check whether gs(1) supports the device specified in the name of the symlink and will fail if the device is not supported.
+lpf_gs will check whether gs(1) supports the device specified by the name of the print filter and will fail if the device is not supported.

-SEE ALSO
+# SEE ALSO

 a2ps(1), enscript(1), gs(1), lpq(1), lprm(1), pr(1), symlink(2),
 printcap(5), lpc(8), lpd(8)

-AUTHORS
+# AUTHORS

 The lpf_gs utility was written by Aaron Poffenberger <akp@hypernote.com>.

-BUGS
+# BUGS

 lpd(8) accepts the following return codes:
 ```